w-lfpup/snowprints-rs/README.md

     Ok(sp) => sp,
     _ => return println!("Consumed all available logical volumes and sequences!"), };

-let (timestamp_ms, logical_volume, sequence) = decompose(snowprint);
 ```

-The function `snowprinter.compose()` will only error when available `logical_volumes` and `sequences` have been exhausted for the current `millisecond`.
+The function `snowprinter.compose()` will only error when available `logical_volumes` and `sequences` have been exhausted for the current millisecond.

 ## Why can't I choose my own bit lengths?

-A `snowprint` is a unique identifier meant to last up to `41 years`.
+A `snowprint` is a unique identifier meant to last up to `69 years`.
 The ids will most likely outlive the code, organization, or even the author that generated them.

 If bit lengths are available as an API, a developer will inevitably change them and cause immense and incalculable pain for whatever unlucky system in that 41 year time period.